Planning a Circle Tour of Lake Superior

 Decide how much time you want to spend driving each day.
 Then, see if there's an event you want to catch and build your itinerary around that.

-2023 events: Duluth is very popular in summer, so plan early if you want to spend the night.
-The entire town is full for Grandma's Marathon, June 17, and nearly every other weekend, too.
+Annual events: Duluth is very popular in summer, so plan early if you want to spend the night.
+The entire town is full for Grandma's Marathon in June, and nearly every other weekend, too.

-In Hancock and Houghton, Bridgefest will be June 15-18.
+In Hancock and Houghton, Bridgefest is in mid-June.

 People who like to watch Great Lakes freighters should be in Sault Ste.
-Marie, Mich., June 30 for Soo Locks Engineers Day, when the public can walk across the lock walls.
+Marie, Mich. the last weekend of June for Soo Locks Engineers Day, when the public can walk across the lock walls.
 The International Bridge Walk to Sault Ste.
 Marie, Ont., traditionally is the last Saturday in June.
-The Sault Tribe of Chippewa Indians Powwow is June 30-July 2.
+The Sault Tribe of Chippewa Indians Powwow is the first weekend of July.

 Canada Day is July 1 and celebrated in Canadian towns everywhere.
 In the United States, the same goes for the Fourth of July.